Warwick Braithwaite: Musical career

-In 1940 he succeeded George Szell as principal conductor of the Scottish Orchestra and while there oversaw the expansion of its season from a three months to six months per year.
+In 1940 he succeeded George Szell as principal conductor of the Scottish Orchestra and while there oversaw the expansion of its season from three months to six months per year.
 While in Glasgow he also conducted the US Army Air Force Band, the band founded by Glenn Miller.
 During the war he was also much involved in the campaign to save the London Philharmonic Orchestra during these years and can be seen in the film Battle for Music, which documents that story.

-After the war he joined the Royal Opera House, Covent Garden, as Music Director of the Ballet Company where he conducted the western premiere of Prokofiev's Cinderella with Moira Shearer in the title role.
+After the war he joined the Royal Opera House, Covent Garden, as music director of the Ballet Company where he conducted the western premiere of Prokofiev's Cinderella with Moira Shearer in the title role.
 He also conducted operas with some of the period's greatest singers, among them Boris Christoff in Boris Godunov, and Victoria de los Ángeles in her debut as Puccini's Mimi.
 And also a performance of Aida with Astrid Varnay singing Aida in Italian, Hans Hopf singing Radames in German and Jess Walters singing Ramphis in English.

 He toured Australia in 1947 as a guest conductor, with concerts in all of the mainland capital cities.

 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
 He was conductor of the National Orchestra of New Zealand in 1954 and then music director of the National Opera of Australia in 1954–55.
 In 1956 he returned to Britain as musical director of the Welsh National Opera from 1956 to 1960, where he conducted a range of interesting and little known repertoire such as Verdi's I Lombardi and La battaglia di Legnano, Boito's Mefistofele and Rimsky-Korsakov's May Night as well as the standard repertoire.
 In 1960 he rejoined Sadler's Wells Opera where he conducted until his retirement in 1968.

 In 1970 he travelled to Australia where he conducted Fidelio with the Australian Opera Company.

 He was a fellow of the Royal Academy of Music.